MinervaRose/MinervaRose.github.io/docs/_posts/2022-09-28-five-best-gift-ideas-for-Sherlock-Holmes-fans.markdown

 #### Practical reason

 This Sherlock Holmes styled notebook has 120 pages and a document pocket in the back cover.
-It is a nice and useful gifts, particularly for students and people who take a lot of notes.
+It is a nice and useful gift, particularly for students and people who take a lot of notes.

 Find it [here](https://www.redbubble.com/i/notebook/221b-Baker-Street-Sherlock-Holmes-black-by-VioletAndOberon/116159378.WX3NH)